 Got ninety-nine problems, but a solution ain’t one

 I’ve never come across a design problem with a single solution.
 There are quick fixes, hacky solutions, time-consuming solutions, many, many different ways to solve the problem.
 With so many solutions, choosing the strongest one comes down to your understanding of the problem.
 If you aren’t solving the right problem, then your solution won’t last.
 Don’t sink your time into a solution until you know that it is the strongest one – and you can’t know that until you’ve done the groundwork finding and defining the problem.

 Problems are a team sport

 There is one more powerful step before you work on a solution: align the entire team to the problem.
 Internal teams, executive teams, and the client should all be aligned that the problem being worked on is *the* problem.

 Taking the time with this extra step has saved me countless hours (and frustration) throughout my design career.
-Your team may point out any assumptions you have made in examining the or have made different assumptions.
-Before you spend time executing a solution—which can be unravelled—get everyone on the same page.
+Other members of the team may point out incorrect assumptions you have made or may have made different assumptions.
+Before you spend time executing a solution—which could be unraveled—get everyone on the same page.

 Solutions are unimportant

 Once you come to a solution, don’t get attached to it.
 It’s human nature to attach ourselves to our work.
 All that time and hard work that went into them, the sense of accomplishment, the beautiful outcome, the hit of dopamine you get from being ‘right’.
 As soon as you attach yourself to a solution, the problem has beaten you.
 You love the solution and your ability to see the problem is clouded.